6. Student Support & Representation

 6.1 Introduction

-1. The University has a Student Support Services Department managed by the Director of Student Support.
-His/her main duties are:
+1. The University has a Student Services Department managed by the Director of Student Services.
+Their main duties are:

 (i) To manage support for learning and pre-empt welfare needs including a ‘one stop shop’ facility at the Student Welcome Centre;

-(ii) To manage the Student Wellbeing Service; the Accessibility Service and the Advice, Information and Money Service;
+(ii) To manage the Student Wellbeing Service; the Accessibility and Inclusion Service and the Advice and Money Service;

 (iv) To contribute to the University’s reputation for excellence in student satisfaction and the student experience;